About C3 Pathways

 DOUGLAS “DOUG” FENDER retired as a Special Agent / Senior Special Bomb Technician from the Federal Bureau of Investigation after 22 years of service.
 He provided primary internal technical advice and operational response on bombings matters for which the FBI has jurisdiction.
 Doug conducted criminal investigations from inception to judicial proceedings related to bombing and terrorism matters.
 He served as a vital resource on technical issues, terrorism intelligence briefings, and bomb squad training initiatives.
 He filled a critical role in the established, tiered national response to weapons of mass destruction, serving as the conduit to request national federal assets.
 He is a Senior Consultant for C3 Pathways, a public safety consulting, training, and exercise firm.

-DANIEL “DAN” AZZARITI retired as Fire Chief of the New Port Richey Fire Department following 30 years of service.
+DANIEL “DAN” AZZARITI retired as Fire Chief of the New Port Richey Fire Department following 30 years of service and currently serves as Fire Chief for the City of Plant City, FL.
 He is a Senior Consultant for C3 Pathways, a public safety consulting, training, and exercise firm.
 Dan has a BS in Management with additional AS degrees in Fire Science, EMS, and Nursing.
 Dan is a firefighter, paramedic, and fire instructor III; is an expert in training, EMS, billing and cost recovery, fire department administration and management, and labor relations.
 He is a Senior Consultant for C3 Pathways, a public safety consulting, training, and exercise firm.

-MARK S. RHAME retired as Division Chief of Operations for the Orange County Fire Rescue Department (FL), the fourth largest fire rescue department in the State of Florida.
+MARK S. RHAME retired as Division Chief of Operations for the Orange County Fire Rescue Department (FL), the fourth largest fire rescue department in the State of Florida and currently serves as Fire Chief for the City of Deltona.
 Mark has a Masters degree in Public Administration with over 32 years of fire rescue experience, including ten years in a managerial role.
 The last 30 years he worked with and supervised over one thousand employees, forty-one fire stations and an overall budget of one hundred and sixty million dollars (FY 09/10).
 He is a Senior Consultant for C3 Pathways, a public safety consulting, training, and exercise firm.